viveknair/findings/README.md

 > So long, and thanks for all the fish.

-> “Hope” is the thing with feathers.
-That perches in the soul.
-And sings the tune without the words.
-And never stops - at all.

 > Years may wrinkle skin, but to give up enthusiasm wrinkles the soul.

 > If you need a witness, be your own